os-climate/osc_extraction_utils/docs/index.rst

 ==================
-osc-data-extractor
+osc-extraction-utils
 ==================

-This is the documentation of **osc-data-extractor**.
+This is the documentation of **osc-extraction-utils**.

 .. note::